reruo321/Spring-Practice/Spring-Boot/Kotlin/005-consumingREST/README.md

 Awesome!

+## Running
+I made the codes into two separated projects.
+If you want to run it, you should edit build.gradle to set the main class.

+(build.gradle.kts) Write one of these to set the main class of the whole project.

+    springBoot {
+    //  mainClass.set("com.example.demo.post.PostConsumingRestApplicationKt")
+    //	mainClass.set("com.example.demo.quote.QuoteConsumingRestApplicationKt")
+    }

+After setting, let's run it on the terminal!

+    ./gradlew bootRun

 The project is gonna be too big, so I will continue some more related studies in the next project...